zym9863/pixabay-mcp/README.md

   - Takes a search query as required parameter
   - Optional parameters for image type, orientation, and results per page
   - Returns formatted list of image results with URLs
+- `search_pixabay_videos` - Search for videos on Pixabay
+  - Takes a search query as required parameter
+  - Optional parameters for video type, orientation, results per page, and min/max duration filters
+  - Returns formatted list of video results with representative download URLs

 ### Configuration
 - Requires a Pixabay API key set as environment variable `PIXABAY_API_KEY`
-- Safe search enabled by default
+- Safe search enabled by default for both image and video requests
 - Error handling for API issues and invalid parameters

 ## Development